hazelfazel/openssl-brainpool/README.md

 <h2 id="brainpool-native">How to use OpenSSL's native brainpool implementation</h2>

-<p>Newer versions of openSSL support brainpool ECC.
+<p>Newer versions of OpenSSL support brainpool ECC.
 You can list the supported curves by calling</p>

 <pre>openssl ecparam -list_curves</pre>

-<p>If your version of openSSL supports brainpoolP384r1 you can call</p>
+<p>If your version of OpenSSL supports brainpoolP384r1 you can call</p>

 <pre>openssl ecparam -genkey -name brainpoolP384r1 -out Example-Root-CA.key</pre>